fgheysels/synapse-iot-poc/readme.md

 This deployment will also make sure that the Function App that is deployed and the deployer of the template, have the `Blob Contributor` role assigned to the Data Lake, as this is a requirement to be able to interact with the information that is stored in the Data Lake.

+> Note that the user which has deployed this bicep file will be added to the `Synapse Administrator` role in Synapse.
+If you deploy this bicep template via a deployment pipeline, the Service Principal that is behind the service connection will be a `Synapse Administrator`.
+> If you have `roleAssignment/write` permissions, you can add other users or groups to the `Synapse Administrator` role as well.
+This can be done via The Azure Synapse workspace Studio (under Management / Access control) or via [`az synapse role assignment`](https://docs.microsoft.com/en-us/cli/azure/synapse/role/assignment?view=azure-cli-latest) or via [`New-AzSynapseRoleAssignment`](https://docs.microsoft.com/en-us/powershell/module/az.synapse/new-azsynapseroleassignment?view=azps-7.1.0).
+> Be aware that in this case, you can only add other users or groups to the `Synapse Administrator` role.
+Members of the `Synapse Administrator` role can add users or group to other Synapse roles.

 ### Prepare the Synapse workspace

 Go to the Azure Portal and find the Azure Synapse resource that has been deployed in the previous step.
 Open the Synapse Workspace via the *Workspace web URL* that can be found in the Overview blade.